 The crooks in London know how it works.
 No one carries guns and no one resists the police.
 Then a new gang appears that go one better.
 They dress as police and steal from the crooks.
 This upset's the natural order of the police/criminal relationship and the police and the crooks join forces to catch the IPOs (Impersonating Police Officers), including an armored car robbery in which the police must help the gangs to set a trap.
-Written by

 John Vogel <firstname.lastname@example.org>

 Meet the Mastermind Who Pulls the Strings in the Underworld...and all his mobs and dolls...filling the London fog with laughter and lunacy!!!

 has shown his gang a film he shot showing the jewelry shop manager opening his safe and thus providing them with the combination, one of the gang asks, "What's on next week?"
 Sellers replies "A few educational films and training films.
 Starting off with Rififi

 (1955).. ["the French film"...The Day They Robbed the Bank of England

 (1960)...After that we're having a discussion of what we've learned from all three films."
 Each of these titles is an actual film released between 1955 and 1960 depicting burglaries.
 See more